Elias Finley Johnson: Career

 Johnson was elected School Superintendent of Schools in Van Wert in 1880.
 In 1882 he was appointed as county surveyor for Van Wert.
 He moved to Michigan in 1888 and became instructor and professor in the department of law at Michigan State University until his graduation in June 1890.
-In the spring of 1898, Governor John Treadway Rich appointed him to became a member of the State Board of Education of Michigan to fill out the vacancy.
+In the spring of 1898, Governor John T. Rich appointed him to became a member of the State Board of Education of Michigan to fill out the vacancy.
 In 1891 he was a regular instructor of the university, until 1892, when he became secretary of law faculty.
 In 1896 he was elected as professor of law by the Board of Regents of Michigan University, and he was given the title "Professor of Law and Secretary of the faculty of the Department of Law.

 In February 1901, President William McKinley appointed Johnson a judge of the Court of First Instance (currently known as Regional Trial Court) in Pangasinan.
 Johnson also become a professor of law at the University of the Philippines, and a member of the Board of Regents at the same school.
 In 1881, he was appointed as School Superintendent of Schools for Van Wert County, but he resigned in 1883 to accept his nomination for the Republican ticket for representative for Van Wert.